-13. Reconciliation of Government-Wide and Fund Financial Statements governmental fund balances on the economic resources measurement focus and accrual basis of accounting.
+13. Reconciliation of Government-Wide and Fund Financial Statements

+The governmental fund balance sheet includes a reconciliation between fund balances in the governmental funds and net position reported in the government-wide statements.
+These adjustments reflect the changes necessary to report the governmental fund balances on the economic resources measurement focus and accrual basis of accounting.
 Capital assets, prepaid expenses, notes receivable, and long-term debt are added to the governmental funds to compile the long-term view of the governmental activities column.